lighthouse-labs/rails-queue-server/README.md

 ## Linter

-We also have the `rubocop` gem to lint locally, which can be run with `bundle exec rubocop`.
-To automatically fix simple lint errors such as indentation and white spacing, you can use `bundle exec rubocop -a`, however, there is some risk with this.
+We also have the `rubocop` gem to lint locally, which can be run with `bin/rubocop`.
+To automatically fix simple lint errors such as indentation and white spacing, you can use `bin/rubocop -a`, however, there is some risk with this.

 ## Testing